psipred/cgdms/README.md

 ```

 * `-i` is a protein data file as described above.
-The secondary structure prediction is used but the sequence is only used to report the native energy and calculate the native fraction.
+The secondary structure prediction is used but the sequence is only used to report the native energy and calculate the native fraction (the starting sequence is random).
 * `-n` is the number of mutations to trial during the design process, default `2_000`.
 * `-m` gives an optional number of minimisation steps before returning the energy, default `100`.
 * `-nc` means the native residues in the output are not printed in colour.